 from sklearn.metrics import mean_absolute_percentage_error print("MAPE = ",mean_absolute_percentage_error(y_true, y_pred))

-Mean Square Error is an absolute measure of the goodness for the fit.
-It is similar to the mean absolute error, but the error here is calculated as Error = |Yi-Ŷi|².
-And similar to the MAE, when this squared error would be calculated for N samples, Total error = *Σ |Yi-Ŷi|².* And to represent this value as a Mean Squared Error, which reflects the average value of squared Error per sample,
+MSE is a prevalent evaluation metric for regression problems.
+It is similar to the mean absolute Error, but the Error is squared here, Error = |Yi-Ŷi|².
+Similarly, when this squared Error is calculated for N samples, the Total Error will beΣ |Yi-Ŷi|².
+The below formula represents this value as a Mean Squared Error, which reflects the average value of squared Error per sample,

 from sklearn.metrics import mean_squared_error print("MSE = ",mean_squared_error(y_true, y_pred))